Interpersonal Communication: Types, Examples, & Tips

 • Assertiveness: Communicate your needs and opinions clearly and confidently, without being aggressive or passive-aggressive.

-• Clarity and conciseness: Tailor your message to the audience and avoid unnecessary jargon or ambiguity.
+• Clarity and Conciseness: Tailor your message to the audience and avoid unnecessary jargon or ambiguity.
 Strive for directness and conciseness to ensure your message resonates.

-• Non-verbal communication: Keep a check on your body language, facial expressions, and tone of voice.
+• Non-verbal Communication: Keep a check on your body language, facial expressions, and tone of voice.
 These silent cues can significantly impact the message you convey.

 Strong emotions can lead to misjudgment and poor communication.
 Learn to manage your emotions effectively, especially in stressful situations.